 Despite the backlash, Shuzzr never fell out of love with the genre and his love for the music.
 With an open letter to then Prime Minister of Jamaica titled Church, State & My Civil Liberties he started to use his platform to be more vocal on the plights the Jamaican minority group faced.

 With the issuance of hundreds of press release and securing several notable media placements over the years, Shuzzr reach & influence is undisputed.
-As one of the leading publicist covering reggae-dancehall music and its practitioners.
+As one of the leading publicists covering reggae-dancehall music and its practitioners.
 Shuzzr, a public relations guru continues to represent the industry heavyweights and remains a public relations architect behind the image of some of your favorite reggae-dancehall artiste in recent history, while representing queer-minded folks.